 - Rainfall shortly after your treatment may reduce its effectiveness.
 Even in this case, you must still follow re-treatment intervals stated on the label.

-- Old product (more than two years) may have lost its effectiveness.
+- Old product (more than 2 years) may have lost its effectiveness.

-- The pests may be resistant to the pesticide - but this is usually not the case in around-the-home pest control.
+- The pests may be resistant to the pesticide—but this is usually not the case in pest control around the home.

 Store Pesticides Properly

 Chemical pesticides cannot be stored in the same way as other household items.
 Follow these precautions:

 - Do not store pesticides near food, seed, animals or flammable materials.